-- ❖ American History Stories by Mara L. Pratt-From the Freedom Series (available through Libraries of Hope and the HomeMakers for America website.)
+❖ American History Stories by Mara L. Pratt-From the Freedom Series (available through Libraries of Hope and the Moms for America website.)

 This is an amazing book full of little story history stories your family will treasure.
 The stories are captivating enough to keep the attention of kids of all ages and the events and people you will read about will inspire an even deeper love and appreciation for America.
-If you are looking for stories that will promote faith, virtue, and patriotism, this book is it. - Restoring the Art of Story Telling in the Home (available through Libraries of Hope and Amazon) This whole book is outstanding.
-The first part talks about the power of a story and the art of storytelling and the second part-the bulk of the book-is full of stories of adventure, fantasy and even your favorite fairy tales.
-The beauty of this book is that each story is written in short, simple way so that it can be read and then retold.
-What a great way to develop the art of storytelling and touch the heart of a child-just tell a story a day at the dinner table.
-(Great for bedtime too.) - Patriots in Petticoats by Patricia Edwards Clyne (available on Amazon through the HomeMakers for America webstore)
+If you are looking for stories that will promote faith, virtue, and patriotism, this book is it.

+Patriots in Petticoats by Patricia Edwards Clyne

 This is an amazing book about the stories of women in the Revolution.
 Families will thoroughly enjoy the stories of the women that contributed so much and sacrificed so much for the dream of freedom.
 As a bonus, at the end of each story is information on memorials and historic sites you can visit that are associated with the people and events of the story.
 There is a newer version of the book with the same title by a different author but it isn't anywhere near as good as the original.
-Make sure you get the one by Patricia Edwards Clyne. - ❖ Story Bible (available through Libraries of Hope) Inspired by the recommendations of 19th Century British educator, Charlotte Mason, the Story Bible helps parents introduce the beautiful language of the King James Version to their children, while sharing the inspiring stories that have blessed Americans for so many years.
+Make sure you get the one by Patricia Edwards Clyne.

+❖ Story Bible (available through Libraries of Hope)

+Inspired by the recommendations of 19th Century British educator, Charlotte Mason, the Story Bible helps parents introduce the beautiful language of the King James Version to their children, while sharing the inspiring stories that have blessed Americans for so many years.
 The Story Bible features the simple stories of the Bible in chronological order providing a high-interest read-aloud for children, laying the perfect foundation for liberty.
-A must-have resource for every home, and great reading for the dinner table. - History Stories for Children by Dr. John W. Wayland (available on Amazon through the HomeMakers for America website) This classic is a full of little known American history stories that children of all ages will enjoy-and parents will love to share them over and over.
+A must-have resource for every home, and great reading for the dinner table.

+History Stories for Children by Dr. John W. Wayland

+This classic is a full of little known American history stories that children of all ages will enjoy-and parents will love to share them over and over.

-❖ Choice Stories for Children selected by Ernest Lloyd (available on Amazon through the HomeMakers for America webstore) A beautiful little book full of wonderful stories that promote faith, virtue, and patriotism-a collection of character classics.
+Choice Stories for Children selected by Ernest Lloyd

+A beautiful little book full of wonderful stories that promote faith, virtue, and patriotism-a collection of character classics.